Ignashir/market-fear-analysis/README.md

 cd Market_fear
 python web_scraper/scraper.py --limit={Desired amount of companies} --range={Desired Range}
 ```
-#### Keep in mind that this process WILL take some time because of the delays that NASDAQ _enforces_ on crawling, which is 30 seconds
+#### Keep in mind that this process WILL take some time because of the delays that NASDAQ _enforces_ on crawling, which is 30 seconds per request